boxyhq/saas-starter-kit/README.md

 #### 5. Create a database (Optional)

 To make the process of installing dependencies easier, we offer a `docker-compose.yml` with a Postgres container.
+It also defines a service for running the Next.js app.

 ```bash
 docker-compose up -d
 ```

+This command starts the database and launches the app at `http://localhost:4002`.

 #### 6. Set up database schema